 Demand for Fractional CO2 lasers has increased tremendously in the last few years.
 Given below are three reasons why people and dermatologists prefer Fractional CO2 treatments over the traditional Carbon dioxide lasers and Dermabrasion.

 Time Tested Non-Ablative Technology:

-Fractional CO2 lasers have been derived from carbon dioxide lasers – a time tested, result oriented technology that has been for long thought to be gold standard for skin resurfacing and skin rejuvenation.
+Fractional CO2 lasers have been derived from carbon dioxide lasers.
+A time-tested, result-oriented technology that has been for long thought to be the gold standard for skin resurfacing and skin rejuvenation.
 CO2 lasers have been around for more than two decades and have proven their efficacy.
-Since Fractional CO2 lasers also use the same technology, there should not be any doubt about its effectiveness or result oriented nature.
+Since Fractional CO2 lasers also use the same technology, there should not be any doubt about their effectiveness or result-oriented nature.

 Quick Recovery and Decreased Downtime:

 The new application technique used in Fractional CO2 laser skin resurfacing has significantly decreased the downtime as compared to the one associated with traditional carbon dioxide lasers.
-The latter used to work by removing the entire epidermis, resulting in extended downtime of 8 to 10 weeks, accompanied by severe pain, crusting and redness lasting for several months.
+The latter used to work by removing the entire epidermis.
+Resulting in extended downtime of 8 to 10 weeks, accompanied by severe pain, crusting, and redness lasting for several months.
 Fractional CO2 lasers, on the other hand, remove only tiny sections of skin without damaging the surrounding skin.
-Since wounds are caused at controlled rate, the skin repairs itself quickly, growing back in 7 to 10 days.
+Since wounds are caused at a controlled rate, the skin repairs itself quickly, growing back in 7 to 10 days.

 Can be used on most skin types:

-Like any other laser treatment, traditional CO2 lasers were not recommended for people with darker complexion because they used to cause permanent loss of skin pigment, leading to hyper- or hypo-pigmentation on the treated areas.
+Like any other laser treatment, traditional CO2 lasers were not recommended for people with darker complexions.
+Because they used to cause permanent loss of skin pigment, leading to hyper- or hypo-pigmentation on the treated areas.
 But fractional CO2 lasers can be safely used on almost every skin type and color.